nickrout/TideTimes/README.md

 # TideTimes

+*This code is not yet finished!!!*

-Simple Python script to get tide times for any UK location and report the next high tide and low tide on demand.
+Python script to get tide times for any location supported by tidespy.com and report the last tide and next two tides.

+This is based on ideas from @imikerussell at https://github.com/imikerussell/TideTimes - I forked his code but largely used it for inspiration.
+Using a data source that gives a json response, rather than scraping a website, makes it considerably easier.

+So most of the code is mine, and that means it is pretty inefficient, but I'll tweak it over time.
+IT IS NOT YET READY.

 Install dependancies: